 Cast Members took our phone number to text us when our table was ready which is so much better than people running around screaming out your name at other restaurants.

-We were texted within 5 minutes, and taken to a small row of tables against the wall.
+Within 5 minutes, we received text that our table was ready.
+Then, we were taken to a small row of tables against the wall.
 We really liked this spot versus being in the middle of the dining room.

 Food and Service